ddshah001/wordpress/Readme.md

 Hello

-Here's new learning repo for wordpress theme development
+Here's new learning repo for wordpress theme development Theme is ready to deploy